PPCHE RELEASE NUMBER: 5

 • the Penn Parsed Corpus of Modern British English, second edition (PPCMBE2).

-The texts come in three forms: simple text, part-of-speech tagged text and syntactically annotated text.
+The texts come in three forms: simple text, part-of-speech tagged text, and syntactically annotated text.
 The syntactic annotation (parsing) permits searching not only for words and word sequences, but also for abstract syntactic structures.
 All of the annotation has been carefully reviewed by expert human annotators for accuracy and consistency.
-The corpora are designed for the use of students and scholars of the history of English, especially the historical syntax of the language, and they are publicly available to individuals, research groups, and libraries.
+The corpora are designed for the use of students and scholars of the history of English, especially the historical syntax of the language, and they are available to individuals, research groups, and libraries.

 Acknowledgments